 Dewees Island is a private island accessible only by ferry.
 With proper planning, staying on the island is a breeze and a unique experience unknown to many visitors of the Charleston area.
-Here are helpful videos on packing and transportation.
+Check out this helpful video about getting to the island via ferry:

 Load your belongings onto one (1) or (2) luggage carts and park in the rear of the lot.
 Relax under the covered area until the ferry captain approves boarding.
 The floating dock should remain clear of people and belongings.
 The ferry departs promptly on the hour.
 Click here for the ferry schedule.